segmentio/segment-docs/src/segment-app/iam/sso.md

 ![Screenshot of the Domains page under the Authentication section of the Workspace Settings.](images/asset_MSaDZk2f.png)

 Enter your domain and click "Add Domain."
 When you click verify, you're given two options to verify your domain, either using a meta tag to add to your `/index.html` at the root, or a DNS text record that you can add through your DNS provider.
-Once you do so and click verify, you're ready to go.
+After you do so and click verify, you can move to the next step.

 > note ""
 > Domain tokens expire 14 days after they are verified.